 Porter’s five forces model is an analysis tool that uses five industry forces to determine the intensity of competition in an industry and its profitability level.

-Five forces model was created by M. Porter in 1979 to understand how five key competitive forces are affecting an industry.
+The Five forces model was created by M. Porter in 1979 to understand how five key competitive forces are affecting an industry.
 The five forces identified are:

 Threat of new entrants.
 This force determines how easy (or not) it is to enter a particular industry.
 If an industry is profitable and there are few barriers to enter, rivalry soon intensifies.
 When more organizations compete for the same market share, profits start to fall.
-It is essential for existing organizations to create high barriers to enter to deter new entrants.
+It is essential for existing organizations to create high barriers to entry to deter new entrants.
 Threat of new entrants is high when:

-- Low amount of capital is required to enter a market;
+- Low amount of capital is required to enter a market.

-- Existing companies can do little to retaliate;
+- Existing companies can do little to retaliate.

-- Existing firms do not possess patents, trademarks or do not have established brand reputation;
+- Existing firms do not possess patents, trademarks or do not have established brand reputation.

-- There is no government regulation;
+- There is no government regulation.

-- Customer switching costs are low (it doesn’t cost a lot of money for a firm to switch to other industries);
+- Customer switching costs are low (it doesn’t cost a lot of money for a firm to switch to other industries).

-- There is low customer loyalty;
+- There is low customer loyalty.

-- Products are nearly identical;
+- Products are nearly identical.

 - Economies of scale can be easily achieved.

-- There are few suppliers but many buyers;
+- There are few suppliers but many buyers.

-- Suppliers are large and threaten to forward integrate;
+- Suppliers are large and threaten to forward integrate.

-- Few substitute raw materials exist;
+- Few substitute raw materials exist.

-- Suppliers hold scarce resources;
+- Suppliers hold scarce resources.

 - Cost of switching raw materials is especially high.

 Bargaining power of buyers.
-Buyers have the power to demand lower price or higher product quality from industry producers when their bargaining power is strong.
+Buyers have the power to demand lower prices or higher product quality from industry producers when their bargaining power is strong.
 Lower price means lower revenues for the producer, while higher quality products usually raise production costs.
 Both scenarios result in lower profits for producers.
 Buyers exert strong bargaining power when:

-- Buying in large quantities or control many access points to the final customer;
+- Buying in large quantities or control many access points to the final customer.

-- Only few buyers exist;
+- Only a few buyers exist.

-- They threaten to backward integrate;
+- They threaten to backward integrate.

-- There are many substitutes;
+- There are many substitutes.

 - Buyers are price sensitive.

 Threat of substitutes.
 This force is especially threatening when buyers can easily find substitute products with attractive prices or better quality and when buyers can switch from one product or service to another with little cost.
-For example, to switch from coffee to tea doesn’t cost anything, unlike switching from car to bicycle.
+For example, switching from coffee to tea doesn’t cost anything, unlike switching from car to bicycle.

 Rivalry among existing competitors.
 This force is the major determinant on how competitive and profitable an industry is.
-In competitive industry, firms have to compete aggressively for a market share, which results in low profits.
+In a competitive industry, firms have to compete aggressively for market share, which results in low profits.
 Rivalry among competitors is intense when:

-- There are many competitors;
+- There are many competitors.

-- Exit barriers are high;
+- Exit barriers are high.

-- Industry of growth is slow or negative;
+- Industry growth is slow or negative.

-- Products are not differentiated and can be easily substituted;
+- Products are not differentiated and can be easily substituted.

-- Competitors are of equal size;
+- Competitors are of equal size.

 - Low customer loyalty.